-• Emotional Being unfriendly, excluding, tormenting (e.g. hiding books, • Physical threatening gestures).
-Pushing, kicking, hitting, punching or any use of violence, threatening or obscene gestures. • Racial Using racial taunts, graffiti, gestures because of someone's colour and/or origin. • Sexual/Sexist Unwanted physical contact or sexually abusive comments because of gender. • Verbal Insults, sarcasm, spreading rumours, teasing and name-calling including comments made against particular groups for example because of disability, Special Educational Needs or on grounds of religion, cultural background, gender, sexual orientation or transgender status. • Cyber All areas of internet, such as email & internet chat room misuse, social network sites, threats by text messaging & telephone calls, and misuse of photographic technology, e.g. cameras and videos.
-This includes sexting or threatening and/or blackmailing a person to share images of that person or purporting to be that person or connected with them in some way. • Religious Unkind words or actions because of someone's religion. • SEN/D Unkindness because of physical or mental disabilities or having Special Educational Needs. • Homophobic Treating someone unkindly because people think that they are or might be homosexual. • Transphobic Unkindness due to someone's gender identity, their perceived gender identity or because they do not conform to culturally conventional gender roles. • Family related Unkindness because a child is adopted or is a carer, or the like.
+Emotional Daing unfriendly evaluding termenting (e.g. hiding • EITIOUOITAI Being unfriendly, excluding, tormenting (e.g. hiding books, threatening gestures). • Physical Pushing, kicking, hitting, punching or any use of , violence, threatening or obscene gestures. • Racial Using racial taunts, graffiti, gestures because of someone's colour and/or origin. • Sexual/Sexist Unwanted physical contact or sexually abusive comments because of gender. • Verbal Insults, sarcasm, spreading rumours, teasing and name-calling including comments made against particular groups for example because of disability, Special Educational Needs or on grounds of religion, cultural background, gender, sexual orientation or transgender status. • Cyber All areas of internet, such as email & internet chat room misuse, social network sites, threats by text messaging & telephone calls, and misuse of photographic technology, e.g. cameras and videos.
+This includes sexting or threatening and/or blackmailing a person to share images of that person or purporting to be that person or D !! ! connected with them in some way. • Religious Unkind words or actions because of someone's OEN/D religion. • SEN/D Unkindness because of physical or mental disabilities or having Special Educational Needs. • Homophobic Treating someone unkindly because people think Потпортювіє that they are or might be homosexual. • Transphobic Unkindness due to someone's gender identity, their perceived gender identity or because they do not conform to culturally conventional gender roles. • Family related Unkindness because a child is adopted or is a carer, or the like.